Medicare, Medicaid, and Related Data Sources

 The Treatment Episode Data Set (TEDS) collects national and state substance abuse admission and discharge information including gender, age at admission, race/ethnicity, number of prior treatment episodes, treatment referral source, and length of stay in treatment.

-The National Mental Health Services Survey (N-MHSS) collects data on mental health program data including the location, characteristics, services offered, and number of clients (collected every other year) in treatment at mental health treatment facilities (public and private).
+The National Mental Health Services Survey (N-MHSS) collects data on mental health program data including the location, characteristics, services offered, and number of clients in treatment at mental health treatment facilities (public and private).

 Four of these data sets can be accessed at: